CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Set feature visibility by zoom

 With the previous two functionalities, we saw how to modify the _appearance_ of features based on zoom.
-Next, we'll explore how we can control the _visibility_ of features to introduce more detail as we zoom in to the map, and remove detail as we zoom out.
+Next, we'll explore ways to control the _visibility_ of features to introduce more detail as we zoom in to the map, and remove detail as we zoom out.

+We will look at two different ways this can be done.
+First, with `zoomrange` and then with `zoom`.

+As we saw in the previous step, using `zoomrange`, inside of a `ramp` gives us the ability to define particular styles at a given zoom.
+We can use this functionality inside of a filter as well to set criteria for when features draw through zoom.

 Let's explore this further with [`zoom`](https://carto.com/developers/carto-vl/reference/#cartoexpressionszoom)using the [`filter`](https://carto.com/developers/carto-vl/reference/#cartoexpressions) property.